giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 | Inner diameter      |    `D_i = 5.9298` |   `D_i = 3.8206` |

-Each cross-section is an annular closed cell encoded as a single `@cell` polygonal path, composed of outer and inner contours with opposite orientation.
+Each cross-section is not represented as two independent polygons, but as a single @cell polygonal path: one ordered point list describes the outer contour together with the inner void contour, using opposite orientations to define the annular closed cell.

 The script generates two YAML models: